Waycross Short Line: History

 In 1879, Henry B. Plant acquired what became the Savannah, Florida and Western Railway from its previous owner, the bankrupt Atlantic and Gulf Railroad.
 The Savannah, Florida and Western Railway (which became the main line of the Plant System) ran from Savannah, Georgia across southern Georgia to Bainbridge via Waycross, Valdosta, and Thomasville.
 The line already served Florida via a branch line from Lawton (known today as DuPont) south to Live Oak, Florida, which was the first railroad to cross the Georgia/Florida border.
 While that branch remained important to the Plant System, Henry Plant sought a direct connection of his network to Jacksonville, Florida on the St. Johns River, which would become a major rail junction and shipping port.

 In 1880, Plant chartered the Waycross and Florida Railroad as the Georgia segment of the line.
 It was to run from the main line at Waycross southeast to the St. Marys River (just south of Folkston on the Georgia/Florida Border).
 Plant then chartered the East Florida Railway as the Florida segment of the line, which continued from the St. Marys River south to Jacksonville via Callahan.
 Completed in 1881, the Waycross Short Line became the second railroad to cross the Georgia/Florida border.
 After the line opened, travel time between Savannah, Georgia and Jacksonville was greatly reduced.
 In 1901, the Plant System built the Folkston Cutoff to further shorten travel between Savannah and Jacksonville.

 By 1884, the line was fully integrated into the Plant System.
 In 1902, the entire Plant System was acquired by the Atlantic Coast Line Railroad.
 The Waycross Short Line from the Folkston Cutoff south to Jacksonville would become part of the Atlantic Coast Line's main line, which in its entirety would run from Richmond, Virginia to Tampa, Florida.
 The Atlantic Coast Line would fully expand its main line north of Jacksonville to double track in 1925 along with the installation of automatic block signaling.

+The former Callahan ACL Depot moved to the SAL Right-of-Way and converted into the West Nassau Museum of History.